AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 ![The Legal agreement section highlighted in the connection settings workspace.](/help/assets/connect/establish-connection/legal-agreement-review.png){zoomable="yes"}

-Additionally, you're a publisher connecting with an advertiser, you can now add advertiser names in the connection settings.
+Additionally, if you're a publisher connecting with an advertiser, you can now add advertiser names in the connection settings.
 To learn more about this process, see the [connection settings](#connection-settings) section.

 >[!NOTE]
 >